NoamElul/cis-5300-final/data/data.md

 * Source: https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data
   * Anything whose majority class was "hate speech" (0) was marked as "problematic"

+* Format:
+  * `text`: Input.
+String.
+The text of the tweet/comment/post
+  * `problematic`: Target.
+Boolean, as 1 or 0.
+Whether the text is problematic (that is, whether it is hate speech)

 * Dataset size
   * Train: 12391 examples
   * Dev: 6196 examples